Qualification in Sport and Exercise Psychology (Stage 2)

 - Access to a suitable placement (paid or voluntary)

-After completing this qualification you'll be able to apply for Chartered Membership of the BPS, full membership of the Division of Sport and Exercise Psychology, and registration with the Health and Care Professions Council.
+After completing this qualification you'll be able to apply for Chartered Membership of the BPS, full membership of the Division of Sport and Exercise Psychology, and will also be eligible to apply for registration with the Health and Care Professions Council.

 If you have any questions, contact us via [email protected] or by phone 0116 252 9505.